hcl337/Ancilla/SETUP.md

     }
 ```

-### HACK to make the Kinobo microphone work
-For the Kinobo USB microphone I got, the first recordings sounded horrible.
-The reason is it does not work well with USB 2.0 so I had to follow the forum posts and change the USB speed for the whole Pi from 2 to 1.1.
-THIS IS A HACK!
-It would be good to get a different USB microphone which doesn't require this.

-Open /boot/cmdline.txt and add ```dwc_otg.speed=1``` to make it reset everyting for the pi.
-Then Reboot.

 ### Make sure sound recording works

 * To check it, type ```arecord -l``` and make sure it has the "USB" device name there.